 The large number of cyber security incidents around the world, whether external or internal, point to weaknesses or failures in cyber security systems that can often be avoided.
 When attack surfaces are uniformly and consistently addressed, technical controls can be implemented to provide suitable protection and improve security posture.
 Reducing your attack surface means reducing your risk.

-From a flat network to being “airgapped” to employing various solutions from GE, our infographic takes you through our perspective of where your risks are largest and how you can apply technical controls to reduce them.
+From a flat network to being “airgapped” to employing various solutions from BHGE, our infographic takes you through our perspective of where your risks are largest and how you can apply technical controls to reduce them.

 Download it here.